Rakdoslover/project_randomizer/README.md

 The function the site revolves around is a toggle function the shows/hides the sessions, by default it's hidden.
 Each session gets 5 exercises (2 compound movements and 3 more specific exercises).

+The target audience are people with earlier knowledge or experience of working out who wanna try a new kind of session or just get som inspiration.

 ## Screenshots of the process

 The sites basics are getting into formation, i've decide put a a light grey background as the backdrop and I think i will implement some kind of set/rep/rest table to with the sessions.